 Member of Montana Nonprofit Association and the Montana Notary Commission

 Degree in Paralegal Studies, Mental Health and Suicide Trainings

 HOBBIES – Reading, true crime documentaries, spending time my family, games and movies with my husband.

 WHY BOL – I chose to found Buckets of Love with my former mother-in-law, Kim Cummins after the loss of my children’s father began to overtake their own mental health.
 I knew that when crisis occurred, my children were like so many others and were going to need a resource that they could depend on.

 Chair of the Board, Board Member, Fundraising Team Member, School Relations Coordinator

 Married to Donny.
 We have one child together, a daughter, Paislee.
 Two step-sons who live full time with us, Adam & Zane.
 And one step-son, Bradlee, who lives full time with his mom and other siblings in Billings.

 I have worked service industry, customer service, management, and banking.
 I am currently a Billing Account Specialist for Compliance Monitoring Systems & also work as a Receptionist/Dispatcher for Brown’s Towing INC.

 Associate’s Degree of Applied Science in Marketing, Bachelor’s Degree in Business Management

 VOLUNTEER ACTIVITIES -Served on the Board for Habitat for Humanity for 8 years.
 In high school, I completed my senior project on their structure and activities.
-I have been involved with Buckets of Love for just over a year.
+I have been involved with Buckets of Love since early 2020.
 I served as Secretary for a Family Readiness Group (FRG) for a local National Guard unit.